Applications of Zalcman's lemma in $C^n$: introduction

-which is the theorem with $C=\tan(\arctan M+c(r)).$ \end{proof} We shall now show that the following result, in which the values omitted are allowed to vary with the function, as long as they do not approach one another too closely, is also true.
+We shall now show that the following result, in which the values omitted are allowed to vary with the function, as long as they do not approach one another too closely, is also true.

 \begin{thm} (Carath\'{e}odory's theorem) Let $\mathcal F$ be a family of functions holomorphic on $\Omega\subset C^n.$ Suppose that for some $\varepsilon>0,$ there exist for each $f \in \mathcal F$ distinct points $a_f, b_f\in C $ such that for all $z \in \Omega,$ $f(z) \neq a_f,b_f$ and